working-group-two/engineering-blog/pages/about.md

 {% include section-image.html img="about.jpg" heading="About us" %}

-Working Group Two (also known as “Working Group 2”, “wgtwo” and “wg2”) is working to the mobile subscription much more useful and relevant than it is today.
+Working Group Two (also known as “Working Group 2”, “wgtwo” and “wg2”) is working to make the mobile subscription much more useful and relevant than it is today.
 We are giving mobile operators the ability to work the “Internet way”.
 This includes promoting a platform logic, taking control of the technology, enabling rapid iterations and focusing on the end-user experience.